Doreenyang/leanin-impact-stories-api/README.md

 ## AI Integration

-I used AI tools throughout this project:
+I used AI tools for this project:

 - **Claude**: Generated realistic seed stories that emotionally align with Lean In's mission
 - **Claude**: Helped design the moderation flow and PII detection logic